icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 ### Generators and Scaffolding

-* [goxygen](https://github.com/Shpota/goxygen) - Goxygen generates back-end Go code, connects it with front-end components, provides a Dockerfile for the application, and creates docker-compose files that run in development and production environments.
+* [goxygen](https://github.com/Shpota/goxygen) - This generates back-end Go code, connects it with front-end components, provides a Dockerfile for the application, and creates `docker-compose` files that run in development and production environments.
 * [abp](https://github.com/abpframework/abp) - Open-source web application framework for `ASP.NET Core`.
 Offers an opinionated architecture to build enterprise software solutions with best practices on top of `.NET`.
-* [LymeStack](https://www.lymestack.com/) - LymeStack is a full-stack, full-featured web application template & toolset designed to provide small businesses and organizations with an accelerated starting point when it comes to creating new apps and adding features to those apps.
+* [LymeStack](https://www.lymestack.com/) - A full-stack web app template and toolset that helps small teams quickly build and enhance applications.
 * [spiderly](https://github.com/filiptrivan/spiderly) - `.NET` (C#) code generator that transforms an EF Core model into a fully customizable `.NET` (C#) and Angular web app.
 * [generator-jhipster-ionic](https://github.com/jhipster/generator-jhipster-ionic) - You can use it to generate an Ionic app that talks to a JHipster backend.
-* [Node Initializr](https://start.nodeinit.dev/) - Node Initializr offers a fast way to pull in all the dependencies you need for your application and does a lot of the setup for you.
+* [Node Initializr](https://start.nodeinit.dev/) - Quickly gathers your app’s dependencies and handles much of the initial setup for you.
 * [nx](https://nx.dev/nx-api/angular) - The Nx Plugin for Angular contains executors, generators, and utilities for managing Angular applications and libraries within an Nx workspace.
 It also enables using Angular Devkit builders and schematics in Nx workspaces.
-* [skulljs](https://skulljs.github.io/) - Skulljs aims to give a standardized file structure to create web applications based on popular JavaScript / TypeScript frameworks.
+* [skulljs](https://skulljs.github.io/) - Provides a standardized file structure for building web applications using popular JavaScript and TypeScript frameworks.
 * [teleport-code-generators](https://github.com/teleporthq/teleport-code-generators) - A collection of code generators for modern JavaScript applications.
 * [Bootify.io](https://bootify.io) - Generate Spring Boot apps with custom database, Angular frontend and CRUD functionality.
 * [jangular-cli](https://github.com/nathangtg/jangular-cli) - Comprehensive Full-Stack Starter Kit: Powered by Spring Boot and Angular, featuring JWT-based authentication, seamless Flyway migrations, robust route protection, and a command-line interface for quick project initialization.